 Also, take the time to give a little extra attention to areas that send them into a state of purred-out bliss, like around the neck or even the good ol’ base of the tail area.

-He responded that unless you’re clipping them every two weeks, the process is a little pointless and you’re better off ensuring that the cat has access to scratching posts and cardboard scratchers to help keep their nails trimmed naturally.
+Unless you’re clipping your cat’s nails consistently every two weeks, the process is a little pointless.
+You’re better off ensuring that the cat has access to scratching posts and cardboard scratchers to help keep their nails trimmed naturally.

 So make the decision to either commit to scheduled nail sessions or kit out your home with suitable scratch-friendly cat furniture.